squins/sass-java-tryout/README.md

 ## Why Sass?
 It seems that Sass [is getting most attention](http://www.google.nl/trends/explore#q=%2Fm%2F054k6n_%2C%20%2Fm%2F03qlp8&cmpt=q), so we decided to give it a try.

-## How are Sass, SCSS, CSS and Compass related to each other?
+## How are CSS, SCSS, Sass and Compass related to each other?
 CSS stand for Cascading Style Sheets.
-It is a way to define design for an HTML document and browsers understand it.
+It is a way to define design for an HTML document.
+Browsers can work with CSS files.

 SCSS stands for Sassy CSS.
 It is a superset of CSS.
 It adds support for variables, inheritance and composition.

 Sass stands for Syntactically Awesome Stylesheets.
-Sass is the language, which compiles SCSS files into CSS files that can be used by browsers.
+Sass is the language and compiler.
+Its compiler compiles SCSS files to CSS.

 Compass is a CSS authoring framework.
 Main features include: